Now the actual build is underway this sixth blog is a bit of an update on the work completed so far.

 Around the perimeter of the excavated slab area 50mm layer of XPS was used for slab ‘edge’ insulation.

-This in simple terms creates a blanket of insulation around the homes building envelope, and assists to reduce thermal bridges.
+This in simple terms creates a blanket of insulation around the homes building envelope and assists to reduce thermal bridges.
 In this case as the garage is not part of the thermal envelope the edge insulation went along the internal garage wall.
 This was not an issue to achieve as the garage floor is 150mm lower than the rest of the house.
-Note: an airtight door will provide internal access to the garage whilst minimizing the air transfer between the two.
+An airtight door will provide internal access to the garage whilst minimising the air transfer between the two.

 As discussed in our previous blog, certain things had to be allowed for in the slab pour.
 Some of these were detailed on the plans, such as allowing a rebate for the garage door, but other things required decisions to be made to ensure we got what we wanted, particularly as our house was all one level, and therefore the floors were the slab.

 This included locations of plumbing hardware and any items requiring drainage.
-Our MHRV , for example, could have been located anywhere in our large storage cupboard so we agreed on its exact location in relation to what else we wanted to locate within that cupboard, and provide adequate access to everything (i.e. linen and storage shelving).
+Our MHRV, for example, could have been located anywhere in our large storage cupboard so we agreed on its exact location in relation to what else we wanted to locate within that cupboard, i.e. HWC, Electrical & Solar PV Panel control panel, plus linen and storage shelving.

 It was fortunate we had draft kitchen and laundry plans as these had changed from the working drawings.
 The kitchen was only minor adjustments, but the laundry had a more significant change.
-As the laundry was inside the garage which was outside of the airtight envelope, and therefore outside of the MHRV operating area, we needed it to be vented outside, so we moved our laundry area closer to the outside wall.
+As the laundry was inside the garage it was now outside of the airtight envelope and MHRV operating area.
+Therefore, it needed to be vented outside, so it was moved adjacent to the outside wall.

 We also wanted a channel drain for our ensuite tiled shower – this rebate for the drain was allowed for in the slab pour, as opposed to a standard central drain.